Introduction to Negative Float

 Key Takeaways

-- Float is the time gap between transaction initiation and settlement.
-Negative float occurs when outgoing payments clear before incoming funds, creating financial strain.
+- What is Float?
+Float is the time between when a transaction happens and when the money is actually moved.
+Negative float occurs when payments leave before incoming money arrives.

 What is Negative Float?